Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 Cons of Being a Property Agent

-1. Income Variability: While the potential for high income exists, it comes with significant variability.
-Property markets can fluctuate, leading to periods of slower sales and lower commissions.
-Agents must be financially prepared to handle inconsistent income streams.
+Income variability is a notable characteristic of the real estate industry.
+While the potential for high income exists, it often comes with significant fluctuations.
+Property markets can experience periods of volatility, resulting in slower sales and lower commissions for agents.
+Therefore, agents must be financially prepared to navigate through these fluctuations and manage their expenses during times of reduced income.

 Before starting your career as a property agent in Singapore, there are specific steps and requirements to fulfill: